I'm a sleep writer — these are the 3 bedtime drinks that help me fall asleep faster

 Set (and stick to) a consistent bedtime schedule

 It took multiple trials and errors to create a routine which works for me, but I do stick to it as much as I can.
 It is important to sleep and wake up at the same time every day (yes, even on the weekend) as this regulates your circadian rhythm — the body’s internal clock.
-Life happens, and it's it's OK if you break your routine at times and there are ways to fix your sleep schedule.
+Life happens, and it's OK if you break your routine at times and there are ways to fix your sleep schedule.
 For one, you can start waking up 20 minutes earlier and adjust your schedule until you go back to your usual routine.

 A woman with dark curly hair wears floral pyjamas while reading in bed as part of her nighttime routine